-The reason for any excused absence from an exam, discussion, or laboratory session must be presented to your instructor (in advance if possible) and substantiated in writing with the student's signature.
-E-mailed excuses are NOT enough.
+The reason for any excused absence from an exam, discussion, or laboratory session must be presented to your instructor (in advance if possible).
 Assignments and tests missed for a valid reason will not be counted against you, but you will be responsible for material covered in your absence.
 Advance notice of a pending absence will often make it possible to arrange for an alternate time for an exam or attendance in another lab or discussion section.
 If you miss more than one exam for any reason, you will receive an incomplete or a failing grade depending on the circumstances.